emenixx/Trash_Collecting_RoBoat/README.md

 ### Files in *Objects*

+3D models:
 - "*BAG_clip_L.step*" is a 3D model of the clip used to install our mesh bag, left version;
 - "*BAG_clip_L.step*" is a 3D model of the other clip used to install our mesh bag, right version;
 - "*GEAR_conveyor-belt.step*" is a 3D model of the gear that makes the conveyor belt run;
+- "*AXIS_bonnet_bearing.step*" is a 3D model of the bonnet bearing that holds the bottom axis of the conveyor belt.

+2D models:
 - "*MOTOR_box_conveyor-belt.dxf*" is a 2D model of the box covering the motor of the conveyor belt, protecting it from splashes and fixing it on the prototype;
-- "*MOTOR_box_paddle-wheel.dxf*" is a 2D model of the box covering the motor of the paddle wheel, protecting it from splashes and fixing it on the prototype;
+- "*MOTOR_box_paddle-wheel.dxf*" is a 2D model of the box covering the motor of the paddle wheel, protecting it from splashes and fixing it on the prototype.

 ### Files in *Documentation*